pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [ ] Users: Bulk Import excel format (0.5)
 - [ ] Users: Bulk Import users: Need to set the gender/role based on login user's role (1.0)

-- [ ] Events: Region admin should be able to change only Event DateTime field (0.5)
+- [x] Events: Region admin should be able to change only Event DateTime field

 - [ ] Create Requirement files for tech and functional (0.5)
 - [ ] VS Extension for dotnet